gcsalzburg/gcsalzburg.github.io/_posts/2020-05-30-Light-Engineering.md

 1. Bend radii should be large and smooth, to avoid breaking the TIR.
 1. Tight coupling of the LED into the light pipe helps to capture a higher percentage of the light output.

 Light pipes need a high reflectance at the light pipe boundaries.
-Every surface has some roughness, so higher polish on the mold tool the better (e.g. [SPI-A1 or A2](https://www.protolabs.com/resources/design-tips/sorting-through-surface-finishes/)).
-Reflective paint will keep the light in but also introduce significant losses, especially on a long pipe.
+All surfaces will have some level of roughness, so the more polished the mold tool is, the better (e.g. [SPI-A1 or A2](https://www.protolabs.com/resources/design-tips/sorting-through-surface-finishes/)).
+Note that adding reflective paint will keep the light in, but also introduce significant losses, especially on a long pipe.
 Let the TIR do the work for you!

 One counter-intuitive point is that a polished exit surface can lead to TIR where the light oscillates back and forth between the entrance and exit surfaces.